 Epistemic Status: likely

 Imagine you’re in one of those ancient tragedies.
-Y’know, the ones with prophecies and fate and stuff.
+You know, the ones with prophecies and fate and stuff.

 Yeah, I know, prophecy is so last paradigm and considered harmful and so on.
 Just stick with me here.

-Suppose you’re walking down the road, minding your own business, and you happen to walk by some two-bit oracle.
-Then, all-of-a-sudden, their eyes roll back and they speak in the classic deep, inhuman voice of prophecy.
+Suppose you’re just walking down the road, minding your own business, and you happen to walk by your town oracle.
+Nothing very remarkable, it happens everyday; ve walks vis little poodle regularly and you usually catch ver on your way home from the grocery store.
+Then all-of-a-sudden, their eyes roll back and they speak in the deep, inhuman voice of prophecy.
 It’s something about how some horrible event shall betide thee; maybe “thou shalt killeth thine heir” or something similarly cliché.
 Let’s just go with that as an example.

-They will die by your hand, is what I’m saying.
+They will die by your hand, is all I’m saying.

 However, you’re also well-read enough to know how these patterns typically resolve.
 Subverting a prophecy never works.
 If you forego the sparring match, your child will die unprepared in battle.
 If you exonerate them of their crime, ve’ll recidivate.
 Or you just won’t be there to save them while avoiding them.